 Prior to the Taal Volcano eruption, Biñan used plastics in producing bricks to build facilities and classrooms.
 Now, the city is exploring the on-going potential of pozzolans, including volcanic ash.
 Pozzolans are a broad category of materials, both naturally occurring and by- products of various modern manufacturing processes that chemically react with calcium hydroxide to form cementitious properties.
 By adding volcanic ash to cement, concrete structures emit less co2 and function as a stronger end-product.

 According to MIT's Department of Civil and Environmental Engineering (CEE) Stephanie Chin, cement production takes a lot of energy due to the high temperatures involved and its multistage process, whereas volcanic ash forms under high heat and high pressure but the processing and chemical reactions occur naturally, thus reducing the embodied energy.

 This translates into significant energy savings when creating a neighbourhood or city – a process which Biñan is currently benefiting from.

-As residents have already witnessed, when the volcanic ash is in contact with water such as from the rain, the fine powder transforms into a thick black sludge resembling a cement-like paste.
+As residents have already witnessed, when the volcanic ash is in contact with water such as rain, the fine powder transforms into a thick black sludge resembling a cement-like paste.
 Due to its natural binding properties, Biñan City Mayor Arman Dimaguila says the city is sweeping the fine volcanic ash into sacks to be salvaged for production and to avoid clogging drainage.